stixxnicky-lpa/loveparentingandautism/_posts/2025-06-06-nt-parent-truths-nobody-talks-about.md

 The guilt tells you that feeling any of this makes you a bad parent.
 The guilt is wrong.

 Feeling it — and letting yourself feel it, without spiralling — is not weakness.
 It is part of processing a life that is genuinely, objectively hard.
 And you are allowed to find it hard.
+*And if the exhaustion of carrying all of this is getting to you, this one's worth reading: [You Cannot Pour From an Empty Cup](/blog/2025/06/09/you-cannot-pour-from-an-empty-cup/).*
 ---

 ## When Your Partner Is Also on the Spectrum